-Study offers new insight for preventing fear relapse after traumaNovember 29th, 2011 in Neuroscience
+Study offers new insight for preventing fear relapse after traumaNovember 29, 2011 by Jared Wadley in Medicine & Health / Neuroscience

 (Medical Xpress) -- In a new study, University of Michigan researchers identified brain circuits in rats that are responsible for the return of fear after it has been suppressed behaviorally.